 To provide an environmentally friendly alternative to the current chemical pesticides used in European agriculture, horticulture and forestry by developing 11 new, sustainable crop protection agents to combat major diseases and pests in agriculture, horticulture and forestry.

 - Helaas, uw cookie-instellingen zijn zodanig dat de Video niet getoond kan worden - pas uw permissie voor cookies aan

-The selected BIOCOMES products were identified beforehand by means of a market analysis carried out by six European producers of biological crop protection agents.
-The BIOCOMES project brings together the expertise of ten small and middle-sized companies, three larger industrial partners and fourteen research partners.
-These 27 consortium partners come from fourteen different countries.
+The products on which BIOCOMES focused were identified in advance by means of a market analysis carried out by six European producers of biological crop protection agents.
+The project brought together the expertise of ten small and middle-sized companies, three larger industrial partners and 14 research partners.
+These 27 consortium partners hailed from 14 different countries.

 The diseases are:

 • Mycorrhiza infections that develop when cultivating young trees for forestry